 Each of them married up, way up…I mean way, way up.
 Their beautiful wives, our glorious daughters, are Emily, Natalie and Ashley.
 They are so gracious as they attempt to civilize our sons.
 We love to spend time with them and their families.

 Spoiling grandchildren is so much fun it should be illegal.
-At the writing of this article God has blessed us with Mason, Hannah, Abigail, Miles and Titus.
+At the writing of this article God has blessed us with Mason, Hannah, Abigail, Miles, Titus, Nathan and Joanna.
 They are all geniuses.

 Favorite food: seafood.
 Maine lobster is at the top of the pile.
 Florida lobster is second.
 I could live on smoked mullet and grits.